 - Use the Set Network Category tool to remove the Subnetwork Controller network category from the asset group and asset type.

 Note:This step requires steps 1 and 2 to be completed.

 The process of retiring the asset group and asset type from being a valid subnetwork controller is complete.

-If there is a transitional period where not all controllers can be removed, step 2 can be performed to remove the asset group and asset type from the subnetwork definition as a Valid Subnetwork Controller.
+If there is a transitional period in which not all controllers can be removed, you can perform step 2 to remove the asset group and asset type from the subnetwork definition as a valid subnetwork controller.
 This will allow remaining subnetwork controllers to function but prevent any new controllers from being set using the retired asset group and asset type.
 After all subnetwork controllers for the asset group and asset type are removed from the network, the final step of removing the Subnetwork Controller network category assignment can be completed.